pokedpeter/node-typescript-tutorial/README.md

 We use `npx` which executes locally installed binaries that have been installed via `package.json`.

 > [!WARNING]
 > Some installation guides will recommend installing Typescript globally `sudo npm install -g typescript`.
+I'd recommend to install a local version (ie. inside your project folder)
 >
->The global version may end up differing from the local version installed for your >project.
+>The global version may end up differing from the local version installed for your project.
 Running `tsc` directly uses the global version.
-When `tsc` is run as part >of npm in your project, it uses the local version.
+When `tsc` is run as part of npm in your project, it uses the local version.

 There are several options set by default in `tsconfig.json`.
 There is a lot of commented out options - not shown below.